THE FIFTH COLUMN

 My immediate reaction was to think of ways to combat the grave injustice of the petrol price.
+Walk more?
+An option.
+Another was to tighten up the measures I already had in place.

 I try to keep the revolutions of my engine (the revs, I believe) under three, assuming it would cut down on fuel consumption based on the premise that everything, including me, is moving slower.
 I might lower it to two and see how that goes.